Oil slips after U.S. rig count rises; Iran concerns cap downside

 The oil complex has been driven by supply concerns amid prospects of the United States reimposing sanctions on Iran, while OPEC-led producers continue to withhold supplies.

-Brent crude futures, the international benchmark, dipped 34 cents, or 0.5 percent, to $74.30 a barrel in early trading.
+Brent crude futures LCOc1, the international benchmark, dipped 34 cents, or 0.5 percent, to $74.30 a barrel in early trading.
 Prices climbed as high as $75.47 last week, levels not seen since November, 2014.

 “There’s a small drop in trading this morning but volumes are low and there’s not much commitment in the selling.
 The overall trend is positive and there’s potential for the market to close higher again today,” said Michael McCarthy, chief marketing strategist at CMC Markets.